 What do you do when the anterior chamber shallows, or the zonules give way?
 How do you handle the stubborn epinuclear plate?
-Raymond Radford shares the benefit of his experience when dealing with tricky cataract surgery.
+A veteran surgeon shares the benefit of his experience when dealing with tricky cataract surgery.

 Firstly, you realise you can still have difficult cases, things can and do go wrong, both intraoperatively and postoperatively.
 You can't control everything about the course of surgery or the recovery.
-Some anatomy is just too fragile, meaning despite your best and most delicate and dexterous efforts capsule still tear, zones give way and intraocular lenses dislocate.
-You have no idea what happens when your patient goes home in terms of activity, eye rubbing, trauma or, indeed, what they do with their drops.
+Some anatomy is just too fragile, meaning despite your best and most delicate, dexterous efforts capsules still tear, zonules give way and intraocular lenses (IOLs) dislocate.
+You have no idea what happens when your patient goes home in terms of activity, eye rubbing, trauma, or, indeed, what they do with their drops.

-The second thing worth stating is anyone can do a routine cataract phacoemulsification routinely.
+The second thing worth considering is, most ophthalmologists can do a routine cataract phacoemulsification routinely.
 By definition it was routine.
-Case selection as a trainee can easily lead to the early delusion that "I am the best, most natural cataract surgeon ever" syndrome developing, having had a good run in your first 50 cases.
+Case selection as a trainee can easily lead to the early delusion that "I am the best, most natural cataract surgeon ever" syndrome developing, especially after having had a good run in your first 50 cases.
 Not that confidence is not important.
 A good surgeon has to believe he or she IS a good surgeon.
-It becomes dangerous if and when complications do occur surgeons don't resort to blaming the machine, the hand piece, the scrub nurse, shouting in frustration at the nearest unfortunate person or inanimate object.
+It becomes dangerous if and when complications do occur surgeons don't recognise their own limitations and resort to blaming the machine, the handpiece, the scrub nurse, shouting in frustration at the nearest unfortunate person or inanimate object.
+You were operating when things became unplanned, so you take the responsibility, reflect and try and learn how not to make that error again.

-You were operating when things became unplanned, so you the responsibility, reflect and try and learn how not to make that error again.
-It is also worth reflecting on not only the technical detail but how you spoke with the patient during and after the operation, aiming to learn how your behaviour affected them, what did they hear and sense, did you measure them, have you allayed their future uncertainty, have you left them with a clear plan of action to resolve the complication or managed their expectation of a poor outcome?
+It is also worth reflecting on not only the technical skills but also how you spoke with your patient during and after the operation, aiming to learn how your behaviour affected them, what did they hear and sense, did you reassure them, have you allayed their future uncertainty, have you left them with a clear plan of action to resolve the complication or managed their expectation of a poor outcome?